OpenInference JS

 spanFilter: (span) => {

-// This should be removed if you want to export all spans
+// Remove this filter if you want to export non-generative spans too.

 return isOpenInferenceSpan(span);